A look at the design, market and legacy of Victorian pottery

 Etruscan Majolica pond lily plate

 The truth is that attributions matter and giving something the wrong attribution can be a costly mistake.
-Once we saw an extremely valuable piece of Minton offered for sale on eBay with a very low starting price.
+Once I saw an extremely valuable piece of Minton offered for sale on eBay with a very low starting price.
 It was clear from the description that the seller had no idea what they had.
 They thought they were selling Italian pottery from the 1950s-60s.
-We wrote them and told them not to accept any offers outside of eBay but to just allow the auction reach its conclusion because their attribution was wrong and it was a valuable piece.
-We had no interest in buying it but we felt the owner was more likely to get a fair price through auction rather than have someone steal it from him with a private bid.
-He was very unkind in his response, saying that he had accepted a private offer for $1,500 and that we should mind our own business.
-If the piece had indeed been Italian pottery from the mid 20th century $1,500 would have been a generous offer.
-However it was not.
-The dealer's nasty reaction made it easier to tell him after the fact that the piece had a value closer to $15,000.
+I wrote him and told him not to accept any offers outside of eBay but to just allow the auction reach its conclusion because their attribution was wrong and it was a valuable piece.
+I had no interest in buying it but I felt the owner was more likely to get a fair price through auction rather than have someone steal it from him with a private bid.

 The bottom line is that in this name brand world we live in certain names can make a big difference in the antique business.
 People want reassurance that they are buying the genuine article and are willing to pay a premium for it.
 This is why signatures, and attributions really do matter.